teddyXIV/Salmon-Simulation/RnD.md

 * Project planning
 * Adding celery to project for running web scraping operations
 * moved on from celery, dont need.
 Building web scraper for map data
+* Forgot to be committing here.
+Spent the afternoon building a web scraper that can submit a form on a web page and scrape data on the resulting page and upload to db